-As of April 30, 2015, twelve officers were participating in the Plan.
+As of April 30, 2016, twelve officers were participating in the Plan.
 The Plan requires an initial and irrevocable election as to mandatory employee contributions (from 0% - 20% of covered payroll) and the Village contributes 10% of covered payroll.
 Plan provisions and contribution requirements of the Village were established, and may only be amended by the Village Board.
-Total Village contributions for the year ended April 30, 2015 were \$94,218.
+Total Village contributions and pension expense for the year ended April 30, 2016 were \$89,974.